Table of Contents Hide

 - Wedge: You can also use the grinder to sharpen your different wedges.

-Here are the step-by-step instructions on how to properly grind with a bench top grinder.
+Step-by-step instructions on how to properly grind with a bench top grinder

 Many amateurs or beginners have issues with the bench grinder.
 They give up on it easily because it’s too hard to use.
 Sometimes, they end up with uneven results.
 Other times, they burn the tip blue with the high friction grinding.
 However, just follow these steps in order to learn how to grind the right way with this grinder.
 First, before turning on the grinder, you should do a safety check first.

 Make sure the grinder is secured on your bench to keep it from vibrating so much that you’d get those aforementioned uneven results.
 Check the tool rest in order to make sure it’s in the place on the grinder.
 The tool rest is where you’ll put the metal (usually the tool or work piece) or the wooden item as you grind it to the proper shape, sharpness, and smoothness.
 Watch out for excessive grinding though.

 The tool rest should be put into the correct place so that there’s a 3 millimeter or ⅛ inch space between the grinding wheel and the rest itself.
 The area you’re working on should be clear of debris and objects.
 You should have enough room to push the wood you’re dealing with back and forth on the grinding machine.
 Get a bucket or pot of water for good measure near you to douse flames.

 This container full of water will cool off any wood that goes on fire when you grind it.
 On that note, get some safety gloves for good measure to keep your hands from burning when dealing with burning wood and whatnot.
 Also wear a face mask, ear plugs or muffs, steel-toed shoes or no open-toe shoes, and safety glasses to protect yourself from the dust.
 Keep away from debris too.

 Turning the Bench Top Grinder On